bishrtabbaa/amazon-sagemaker-examples/heartdisease/README.md

 First, SageMaker supports nearly twenty built-in [Algorithms](https://docs.aws.amazon.com/sagemaker/latest/dg/algos.html), and it also enables you to bring your own and customize them further.
 Since this Heart Disease project has been framed as a binary classification problem on tabular data, I planned to use the built-in Linear Learner, K-Nearest Neighbor, and XGBoost models which are all appropriate for tabular data.

 Second, I planned to test different sets of hyperparameters across the aforementioned algorithms.
 Managing all these iterative activities in an effective manner could be simplified using SageMaker [Experiments](https://aws.amazon.com/blogs/aws/amazon-sagemaker-experiments-organize-track-and-compare-your-machine-learning-trainings/) which enables you to organize, track, compare, and evaluate your machine learning experiments.
 SageMaker Experiments automatically tracks the inputs, parameters, configurations, and results of your iterations as trials.
 You can assign, group, and organize these trials into experiments.
 SageMaker Experiments is integrated with Amazon SageMaker Studio providing a visual interface to browse your active and past experiments, compare trials on key performance metrics, and identify the best performing models.
-In this project, there was one parent Experiment (sm-heartdisease-exp-YYYY-mm-dd), one child trial for each algorithm (sm-heartdisease-trial-algo-YYYY-mm-dd), and multiple trial components (e.g. grandchildren) associated to the artifacts each hyper parameter set assigned to the algorithm.
+In this project, there was one parent Experiment (sm-heartdisease-exp-YYYY-mm-dd), one child trial for each algorithm (sm-heartdisease-trial-algoaaa-YYYY-mm-dd), and multiple trial components (e.g. grandchildren) associated to the model artifacts each hyper parameter set produced for each algorithm.

 Third, I needed to efficiently explore the universe of hyperparameters appropriate to each algorithm and find the best version of a model.
 Again, this was an opportunity to leverage another SageMaker component for [Automated Model HyperParameter Tuning](https://aws.amazon.com/blogs/machine-learning/amazon-sagemaker-automatic-model-tuning-produces-better-models-faster/) which executes many training jobs in parallel on your data set using the algorithm and ranges of hyperparameters you specify.
 It then chooses the hyperparameter values that result in a model that performs the best, as measured by a metric that you choose.